Khasir/toronto-city-council-clustering/README.md

 ## Updating Data
 Currently, the way to update data is to manually download the CSVs from [Toronto Open Data](https://open.toronto.ca/dataset/members-of-toronto-city-council-voting-record/) to the `./data` folder.
-Then run the Jupyter Notebook `cluster_councillors.ipynb` to generate the required dataframe for plotting.
+Then run the script `regenerate_dataframe.py` or the Jupyter Notebook `cluster_councillors.ipynb` to generate the required dataframe for plotting.

 ## Ideas